Fawzia Koofi: Women's rights engagement

 Koofi has made it a priority to defend women's rights in Afghanistan.

-Some of the key women's initiatives that she has championed during her tenure as an MP include: the improvement of women's living conditions in Afghan prisons; the establishment of a commission to combat the issue of violence (especially sexual violence) against children; and the amendment of the shia personal status law.

-Koofi also promoted education for women and children by advocating for access to good schools and creating opportunities for non-formal education for her constituents in Badakhshan province.
+She has promoted education for women and children by advocating for access to good schools and creating opportunities for non-formal education for her constituents in Badakhshan province.
 While serving as Deputy Speaker in 2005, Koofi raised private funding to build girls schools in remote provinces.
 In 2009, she was selected as a Young Global Leader by the World Economic Forum.
-In 2020 she supported a change to Afghan law brought about by the #WhereIsMyName campaign led by Laleh Osmany to include women's names on Afghan identity cards, describing it as a "human right".
+In 2020, she supported a change to Afghan law brought about by the #WhereIsMyName campaign led by Laleh Osmany to include women's names on Afghan identity cards, describing it as a "human right".

 Personal life

 Koofi was married to a man named Hamid, an engineer and chemistry teacher.
 Her marriage was arranged, but she did not disapprove of her family's choice.
 Ten days after their wedding, Taliban soldiers arrested her husband and he was imprisoned.
 In prison he contracted tuberculosis and died shortly after his release in 2003.
-Koofi lives in Kabul with her two teenage daughters.
+Following the Taliban takeover in August 2021, Fausia Kufi was placed under house arrest in Kabul.
+She left her homeland and has since been living in exile in London with her two daughters.